-It might seem like people moving to and living in the Philippines enjoy a romantic life in paradise.
-However, they are also in danger of catching one of the many infectious diseases prevalent in South-East Asia.
-Major food- or water-borne infectious diseases include bacterial diarrhea, hepatitis A, and typhoid fever.
-Mosquito-borne diseases such as dengue fever, malaria and Japanese encephalitis pose a major health threat as well.
-The water-contact disease leptospirosis is also considered a common ailment.
+The majority of people moving to and living in the Philippines enjoy romantic lives in this archipelago paradise.
+However, they do also face the risk of catching one of the many infectious diseases prevalent in Southeast Asia.
+Major food- and water-borne infectious diseases include bacterial diarrhea, hepatitis A, and typhoid fever.
+Mosquito-borne diseases such as dengue fever, malaria, and Japanese encephalitis pose considerable health threats as well.
+The water-contact disease leptospirosis is also a common ailment.

-It may not be surprising that mosquito-borne diseases like the ones mentioned above are ever present in endemic areas of the Philippines and that the risk of infection is high.
-However, other diseases are also prevalent among large parts of the population.
-Thus, tuberculosis still affects many people in the Philippines, due to the lack of accessible healthcare in many parts of the country.
+Unsurprisingly, the mosquito-borne diseases are ever-present in endemic areas of the Philippines, and the risk of infection is high.
+Other diseases are also prevalent among large parts of the population.
+For instance, tuberculosis still affects many people in the Philippines due to the lack of accessible healthcare in many parts of the country.

 We do our best to keep this article up to date.
 However, if you spot any inaccurate info, don’t hesitate to contact us.